nette-io/hacky-chromex-shadow-manifest-v2-to-v3-migration/README.md

 ### Taking this example for a spin

 As there's no more `'unsafe-eval'` in Manifest V3 Chrome extensions, [not even in dev](https://developer.chrome.com/docs/extensions/mv3/intro/mv3-migration/#content-security-policy), and release builds create fewer (of what used to be, in Manifest V2) [background scripts](https://developer.chrome.com/docs/extensions/mv3/intro/mv3-migration/#man-sw), we developed this example against release builds to keep things simple.
-It's an [open question](https://github.com/nette-io/hacky-chromex-shadow-manifest-v2-to-v3-migration/new/master?readme=1#some-questions) how to recover a hot reloading, REPL-driven workflow under Manifest V3.
+It's an [open question](https://github.com/nette-io/hacky-chromex-shadow-manifest-v2-to-v3-migration#some-questions) how to recover [shadow-cljs](https://shadow-cljs.github.io/docs/UsersGuide.html) + [Chromex](https://github.com/binaryage/chromex)'s hot reloading, REPL-driven workflow under Manifest V3.

 Anyway, assuming you have the [shadow-cljs npm package](https://shadow-cljs.github.io/docs/UsersGuide.html#_high_level_overview) installed: